mattbencsik/isdevelopmentmethods/objectives.md

 - Increase purchases of holiday packages by 20% in the next 2 months.
 - Customers will be matched with the most suitable Relationship Managers between 30 seconds to a 1 minute waiting time

+Assumptions Made:
+- There is a system developer who maintains and improves the system
+-

 Define the problem?